youyanggu/yolostocks-data/README.md

 * [r/GME](https://yolostocks.live/r/gme)
 * [r/Superstonk](https://yolostocks.live/r/superstonk)

+## Data Format

+The data is released in `.csv` format.
+Each row is a unique ticker/symbol and each column is a date in 2021.
+The rest should hopefully be fairly self-explanatory.

 ## Missing Dates

 There are a few missing/partial days due to the Reddit API being down.
 They are: